Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

     > - The index.html file represents our home page and is the core part of our website.
     > - On this page, the earthquake detector is located with all its features.
     > - A dashboard shows some interesting statistics relating to the user's search, such as how many earthquakes occurred in that region, what was their magnitude, where was the closest earthquake and what magnitude had the strongest earthquake worldwide.
-    > - Also, the map showing the earthquakes within the specified radius of the chosen location is integrated on this page.
+    > - Also, the map showing the earthquakes within the specified radius of the chosen location is integrated on the bottom of this page.
     >
+   >
     > **Challenge:**
-    > - We had some issues to integrate the map into our website as a new map html file was generated every time the code run.
-We hence had to find a solution that allowed for the integrated file to be dynamic .
+    > - We had some issues to integrate the map into our website as a new map html file is generated every time the code runs.
+We hence had to find a solution that allows for the integrated file to be dynamic.
+    >
    >
     > **Tips & Tricks:**
     > - We solved the above mentioned issue by using an iframe to integrate the map html file.
 In general, iframes are used to display content from another source, such as videos or advertisements via hyperlink or html reference in our case.